jkalayan/waterEntropy/docs/source/index.rst

 Funding
 =======

-Contributors to waterEntropy were supported by
+Contributors to waterEntropy were supported by:

 .. image:: images/ccpbiosim-logo-white-background.png
    :height: 100px